 Targeted audience: family members and caregivers of young deaf/hard of hearing children.
 This is a one-hour Level 1 class designed class for 8 weeks.

-There are two classes in currentingly in progress Indianapolis, but registeration is closed.
-However, to request a class in your area or to get more information, call 317-493-0515 or send an email to firstname.lastname@example.org.
+Presently, there are classes in Noblesville, Indianapolis and West Lafayette.
+Come back to this page to see what other classes will take place in the near future.
+To request a class in your area or to get more information, call 317-493-0515 or send an email to firstname.lastname@example.org.

 Parent Toddler Playgroup, 1st Saturday and 2nd Tuesday of Each Month